gecemavisioa/forkify-app/README.md

 A recipe application with custom recipe uploads.

-U can visit forkify app from the link below: https://forkify-osman.netlify.app/
+Visit forkify app from the link below: https://forkify-osman.netlify.app/